mdavisprog/OctaneGUI/README.md

 ## Scripts

 The repository provides shell scripts and batch files to make building the project and its applications easier.
 These files can be found in the 'Scripts' folder.
 The 'Build' script is the main script to run when building this project.
-This can be run from any directory and accpets a number of arguments.
+This can be run from any directory and accepts a number of arguments.
 Below is the list of arguments and a desription for each:

 * release - Sets the configuration to Release.
 The default is Debug.
 * tools - Compiles with tools enabled.
 This can be compiled in any configuration.